 Endoscopy.
 An endoscopy allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth or nose to examine the head and neck areas.
 Sedation is the use of medication to help a person become more relaxed, calm, or sleepy.
 This examination has different names depending on the area of the body that is examined, such as laryngoscopy, which examines the larynx; pharyngoscopy, which examines the pharynx; or nasopharyngoscopy, which examines the nasal cavity and nasopharynx.

 In some cases, a diagnosis of paranasal sinus cancer will be made during endoscopic surgery for what is believed to be benign chronic sinusitis.
-Before completing the surgery, the surgeon should take a biopsy sample of healthy-looking tissue to confirm benign chronic sinusitis.
+Before completing the surgery, the surgeon should take a sample of healthy-looking tissue for a biopsy to test for benign chronic sinusitis.
 This procedure is called a frozen section examination.
-For more information about surgery, see the Treatment Options section.
+For more information about surgery, see the Types of Treatment section.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
-A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these images into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein or given as a liquid to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 CT scans are very useful in identifying cancer of the nasal cavity or paranasal sinus.